maarten-pennings/esp32cam/reset/README.md

 When the ESP32 resets, either due to a power-on or via a push on the reset button, the ESP (re-)boots.
 It can boot into two different programs:
 _our application_, the sketch we program in Arduino, or the _flash_ program.
 The flash program is build-in by Espressif.
 The flash program allows a host to send bytes to the ESP32 (via the serial link), and it will take those bytes and burn them to the ESP32's flash.
+So, the flash program is used to flash our application.

 In other words, upon boot, the ESP32 can be in two modes: application and flash.